hrzsea/Unstable-Homotopy-Forum-2026/index.md

-# Unstable Homotopy Forum at AMSS
+# Unstable Homotopy Forum II at AMSS
 ## <font color=DeepSkyBlue size=5 face="黑体"> Aug.
 03-07, 2026 </font>

 The forum is dedicated to sharing recent advances and key techniques, fostering collaboration, formulating new problems, and inspiring interdisciplinary research in related areas such as manifolds, geometry, and algebra.